hackclub/hackclub/workshops/Tkinter/README.md

 font=("Helvetica", 60, "bold")
 ```

-Here in this piece of code we are setting up the style of the text. font=("fontname", size of the font, font weight)
+Here in this piece of code, we are setting up the style of the text. font=("font name", size of the font, font-weight)

 (.pack()) function packs the text at the center layout.
 Now let's make a button to move to a page where we see our first quote.